Abortion access could continue to change in year 2 after the overturn of Roe v. Wade

 "If medication abortion were meaningfully limited as a result of this [Texas] case – and that's a big 'if' – it would dramatically reduce abortion access, most especially actually in states right now that have the highest levels of access," says Middlebury College economics professor Caitlin Myers, who manages an abortion facilities database.

-Many abortion facilities only provide medication abortions, not procedural abortions she says, so the decision has the potential to lead to many clinics shuttering.
+Many abortion facilities only provide medication abortions, not procedural abortions she says, so the decision could lead to many clinics shuttering.
 "California stands to lose more facilities than any other state if medication abortion were actually not available anymore.

-"I don't know what'll happen, but it could be bigger than Dobbs," in terms of its impact on reproductive health access, Myers says.
+"I don't know what will happen, but it could be bigger than Dobbs," in terms of its impact on reproductive health access, Myers says.
 "I think that's important for people to understand."

 4. Some funding to protect abortion access may fizzle out